Oh God, This Sounds Like An Infomercial.:

 It’s also particularly-relevant for those of us who eat and react more like normal people & don’t control our diets as strictly as a professional athlete.

-I guess both Goldilocks and Dr. Mike Evans are right again!
+I guess both Goldilocks and Dr. Mike Evans are right again; even for something like fat loss!

 Check out the rest of the details at the Links: